Someday My Prince Will Come: Composition

 Meanwhile, Frank Churchill was chosen as the film's composer, who was instructed by Walt Disney to write something "quaint" in order to "appeal more than the hot stuff".
 The song sees Caselotti perform with "piercing top notes" and "mushy vibrato".
 The chord structure that underpins the melody has an atypical quality, that led it to become popular within jazz circles.
-A long-time partner of Disney, after hearing that his work on Bambi was monotonous and uninteresting, he died at a piano from a gunshot wound in 1942.
 The song is typically played in the key of B-flat major.

 Context

 This song first appears 57:40 into the movie, when Princess Snow White sings a bedtime song about how the prince she met at the castle will someday return for her.
 Later in the film, Snow White sings a reprise while making a pie and a more formal version with a chorus is heard when the prince and Snow White leave for his castle at the film's end.

 Release

 Aftermath

 After the film's release, the song became popular outside the context of the narrative as a jazz standard.
-The first performance was within the Theresienstadt concentration camp in 1943, played by a band known as the Ghetto Swingers.
-After World War II, it was performed by jazz musicians such as Dave Brubeck, who included it on his 1957 album Dave Digs Disney.
+The first performance was within the Theresienstadt ghetto in 1943, played by a band known as the Ghetto Swingers.
+After World War II, it was performed by Lois Butler as the theme song in Mickey, a teen-girl film released in 1948.
+It was performed by jazz musicians such as Dave Brubeck, who included it on his 1957 album Dave Digs Disney.
 Another popular recording came from Miles Davis in 1961, who named his album after the song.